sunghangga/gtfs-realtime/README.md

 > In order to get the data from the API, make sure GTFS static data already imported to the database.
 > Otherwise, no data will be available for response since GTFS realtime data need to be joined with the GTFS static data in the query.
-> Import the GTFS static data using [GTFS-Static app](https://bitbucket.org/sunghangga/gtfs-static-maestronic/src/master/).
+> GTFS static data can be imported using [GTFS-Static app](https://bitbucket.org/sunghangga/gtfs-static-maestronic/src/master/).
-> There is also a [GTFS-Auto-Import app](https://bitbucket.org/sunghangga/gtfs-auto-import/src/master/) available for automatic import the latest static data periodically, so we don't have to import the GTFS static data manually.
+> There is also a [GTFS-Auto-Import app](https://bitbucket.org/sunghangga/gtfs-auto-import/src/master/) available for automatically importing the latest static data periodically.
+> With all three app running together, GTFS data will be up-to-date.

 ## Docker